eSkore-App/.github/README.md

 2. **Standardized Processes**: Provides templates for consistent issues, PRs, and workflows
 3. **Organization Profile**: Houses our public-facing organization README
 4. **Workflow Templates**: Contains reusable CI/CD workflows for our repositories
+5. **Security Guidelines**: Defines how security vulnerabilities should be reported

 ## Usage Guidelines